How Long Should A Professional Resume Be In 2022

 One-page resumes aren't always necessary.
 Back when the job-seekers submitted paper resumes to companies, one page was a recommended length.
 Firstly, this was because the second page could get lost in the hiring manager's office.
 And secondly, people changed jobs not so frequently as today, so quite often one page was enough to mention everything.
 Here's when to use one:

-• You are a college graduate with limited experience related to your targeted job;
+• You are a college graduate with limited experience related to your targeted job (click here to find out how to find a job for graduates);

 • You are changing careers and your previous experience is irrelevant (say, you're transferring from a teacher to a graphic designer);